-- have a highly restricted distribution or ecological niche, and/or - are subject to localised threats or pressures that require targeted intervention (e.g. a novel predator or pathogen).
+- have a highly restricted distribution or ecological niche, or - are subject to localised threats or pressures that require targeted intervention (e.g. a novel predator or pathogen).

-In these cases effective offsets may require highly targeted location- and/or species-specific activities such as translocation or area-based protection (such as fencing to exclude predators or other feral animals).
+In these cases effective offsets may require highly targeted location- and/or species-specific activities including area-based protection (such as fencing to exclude predators or other feral animals).